Tween-IM/jean/docs/PROTO.md

 - Secure storage of privileged credentials
 - Regular security reviews by Tween

-### 16.10 OAuth Server Implementation with Keycloak
+### 16.10 OAuth Server Implementation with MAS

-**Recommended Implementation: Keycloak Integration**
+**Recommended Implementation: Matrix Authentication Service (MAS)**

-For production deployments, TMCP implementations are RECOMMENDED to use Keycloak as the OAuth 2.0 authorization server.
-Keycloak provides enterprise-grade identity and access management with the following advantages:
+For production deployments, TMCP implementations MUST use Matrix Authentication Service (MAS) as the OAuth 2.0 authorization server, as defined in MSC3861.
+MAS provides native Matrix integration with the following advantages:

 **Integration Architecture:**